Modules Taught via Entrepreneurship for Kids™ Program Developed by Galit Zamler

 The program has been implemented since 2009 with great success.
 You can read about it on the recommendations page.

-Topic 1: Who is an entrepreneur and examples of projects
+Module 1: Who is an entrepreneur and examples of projects

 - Who is an entrepreneur?